 But then I learned more.
 Hesitantly.
 Reluctantly.
 Begrudgingly.
-I learned that bees do have the ability to suffer.
-That they can get inadvertently caught and crushed in the honey extraction process.
+I learned that commercial honey production is not a purely idyllic situation.
+That bees can get inadvertently caught and crushed in the honey extraction process.
 That they fly for freaking miles to gather the nectar, fan it like mad to dry the nectar/bee-puke into honey, only to get it taken away and replaced by sugar water (um, all that hard work for sugar water??!!).
 I learned that the Queens’ wings get clipped to prevent them from swarming (starting new colonies), their movement restricted, trapped.
 They are artificially inseminated which sometimes kills them.
 Here’s a link that expands further on the reasons not to consume bee products and here is a link to some more info about bees.

 Anyway, I went cold-tofurkey on the stuff and slowly found replacements for honey.
 Lemon water and garlic instead of lemon and honey for sore throats.
 Carnauba, candellia, and soy wax for my natural cosmetics instead of beeswax.
 Benzoin resin for the scent.
 But nothing really good for the actual taste of honey.
 I resigned myself to a honey-taste-free life.
 Sad times.